Frequently Asked Questions

 • IRS Wage and Income Transcript

-• copies of a student’s government issued ID or even a copy of the student's passport
+• Copy of a student’s government issued ID

 Generally speaking you are required to submit tax documents from the year you used to file your FAFSA (prior-prior year)